neptune-ai/scale-examples/utils/migration_tools/from_wandb/README.md

 ## Prerequisites
 - A Weights and Biases account, `wandb` library installed, and environment variables set.
-- A Neptune account, `neptune-scale` Python library installed, and environment variables set.
+- A Neptune account, the latest `neptune-scale` Python library installed, and environment variables set.
 For details, see the [docs][docs-setup].

 > [!NOTE]
 > The script has been tested with `wandb==0.20.1` and `neptune-scale==0.14.0`.